fotapol/auth-lib/README.md

 # Auth Library

-The Auth Library provides JWT-based authentication utilities for FastBoosty microservices.
+The Auth Library provides JWT-based authentication utilities for FastAPI services.
 It is designed to be used as a shared dependency for verifying and extracting user identity from JWT tokens in FastAPI-based services.

 ## Tech Stack